hargoniX/master/thesis/thesis.typ

 dependent type and also doesn't transitively contain any dependent types which leaves nothing for
 $"inv"_"Nat"$ to enforce.

-Because of these trivial invariants, many expressions that do not involve dependent types can be reduced to expressions without any invariants at all.
-Doing this can be useful for finding counterexamples with Nunchaku, as its solvers might have to invest effort or even fail to see that some invariants are trivial.
+Due to these trivial invariants, many expressions that do not involve dependent types can be reduced to expressions without any invariants at all.
+Doing so can be useful for finding counterexamples with Nunchaku, as its solvers might have to invest effort or even fail to see that some invariants are trivial.